Measuring the Complexity of Countable Presburger Models: Some Degree Spectra of Presburger Groups

-It is clear that $\ddd$ can compute a copy of $V_{\ddd}$.
+Since the degree $\ddd$ can compute (the Dedekind cut of) the real number $r_{\ddd}$, we can use $\ddd$ to construct a copy of $V_{\ddd}$.
 Thus, because the degree spectrum of a non-automorphically trivial structure is upwards closed, we have that the cone above $\ddd$ is a subset of the degree spectrum of $V_{\ddd}$. \end{proof}

 \begin{corollary} Given any Turing degree $\ddd$, there exists a (plain) Presburger group whose degree spectrum is the cone above $\ddd$. \end{corollary}

 \begin{proof} Consider $V_{\ddd}\times \Z$.
 By Proposition \ref{dgsp}, we have that the cone above $\ddd$ is a subset of $\dgsp(V_{\ddd}\times \Z)$.
 Now suppose we have $\A\cong V_{\ddd}\times \Z$ with $\deg(\A)=\ccc.$ Note that there exists an isomorphism $f:V_{\ddd}\times \Z\to \A$ and $a_n,a_m\in \A$ such that $f(1,0)=a_n$ and $f(r_{\ddd},0)=a_m$.
 We have that $\D(\A)$ computes the set $\{q\in \Q: qa_n<a_m\}=\{q\in \Q:q<r_{\ddd}\}$.
 Hence, we have that $\ccc\geq \ddd$ and so all elements of $\dgsp(V_{\ddd}\times \Z)$ are in the cone above $\ddd$. \end{proof}